 So I think it really depends on the person and there are definitely pros and cons to both.
 I've done both and both have been rewarding and both have been challenging and different in different ways.
 So I think it really depends on what you're looking for.
 Like creativity versus more of a regimented kind of a backlog of ideas to test.

-Yeah, that’s very well said.
+Michael Luchen Yeah, that's very well said.

 And I think, you know, to add to that from my experience, sometimes starting with an existing product strategically there may be value to actually kind of not necessarily scrap that because you have users that are using that, but from a business perspective, needing to rebuild it into something more modern and kind of starting to build that other version of it on the side, until it can come in and replace the existing product.

 And so sometimes there's even worlds where you're working on both maintain an existing product as then you also are building the new one that will ultimately replace that as well.

 Elise Fox Yeah, absolutely.
 We've done that, those sort of things before, you know, it could be something where you're updating the infrastructure of the backend of a product, which like isn't necessarily the most exciting thing to some people.